maxlandon/wiregost/README.md

   the problem entirely but 1) some strong typing won't be a luxury, 2) being much simpler, it will relieve the user from abstraction-caused headakes.

-The name: I recently looked a [video](https://www.youtube.com/watch?v=T8aXx3K_lKY) where the notorious [Kevin Mitnick](https://en.wikipedia.org/wiki/Kevin_Mitnick) is interviewed by an attractive journalist about the usual security and pricacy issues.
-Boring questions, boring answers (so boring that everyone comments on this instead of saying obsenities on the model... very surprising), but he remembered me the name of his book: _"Ghost in the Wires"_.
+**The name:** I recently looked a [video](https://www.youtube.com/watch?v=T8aXx3K_lKY) where the notorious [Kevin Mitnick](https://en.wikipedia.org/wiki/Kevin_Mitnick) is interviewed by an attractive journalist about the usual security and pricacy issues.
+Boring questions, boring answers (so boring that everyone comments on this instead of saying obsenities on the girl... very surprising), but he remembered me the name of his book: _"Ghost in the Wires"_.
 Just on point.
 Thank you Mr. Mitnick.

 ______